ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Conclusion

 \section{Conclusion}

-In this paper, we propose a RL framework for CSG, which focuses on the correlation between parameters of the action sequence in a logical scenario.
-We model the action sequence by our description language, BTScenario, with temporal operators.
-We adopt RL with the action mask to sample critical parameters.
-Our model outperforms the RT and CT remarkably.
+In this paper, we propose ECSAS for critical scenario generation, which focuses on the correlation between parameters of the action sequence in a logical scenario.
+We model the action sequence by our description language, BTScenario.
+We adopt RL with the action mask and replay buffer optimization to sample critical parameters.
+Our model outperforms the RT and CT remarkably in various scenarios.

-However, some potential improvements can be explored in future work: $\left( 1 \right)$ We will test more about perception, decision, and control algorithms to guarantee the safety of ADS. $\left( 2 \right)$ We will further improve the BTScenario by providing interfaces for user-defined to extend the scope of language and combine with state machines to check the rationality of the language.
+Some potential improvements can be explored in future work: $\left( 1 \right)$ We will use different RL algorithms to analyze perception, decision, and control algorithms. $\left( 2 \right)$ We will further extend BTScenario to support some random actions, random events, and distribution functions for range parameters.